 Some students are transported by school bus.
 You will receive information about routes, pick up, drop off times and student conduct.
+It is the responsibility of the family to provide supervision at bus stops before and after school.
 All transportation questions or concerns should be directed to the transportation office at 319-558-2318.